-9.109 Student Behavioral Records
+9.149 Student Behavioral Records

-- $9.\underline{109}.1$ Student behavioral records shall be accessible to the receiving professional educator. - 9.109.2 School officials shall set up procedures so that information about students with records of violence including weapon violations shall be available, in accordance with the law, to members who "need to know" as a result of an assignment to teach or supervise the student. - 9.109.3 Reports from county/state/city law enforcement/courts concerning student information that may inform professional educators about potential safety issues shall be shared on a need to know basis.
-The District shall maintain a system to distribute these alerts on an ongoing basis. - 9.110 The District shall provide a legal defense and indemnification to professional educators arising out of tort claims for any alleged act or omission occurring in the performance of the professional educator's duty in accordance with, but subject to, the limitations provided in ORS 30.285 and 30.287.
-Professional educators shall cooperate with the Board and counsel in connection therewith as provided in ORS 30.287(2). - 9.121 All building handbooks shall be consistent with District policies concerning mandatory reports to the Department of Human Services (DHS).
-Principals shall not direct or encourage professional educators to make such reports with administration or others in lieu of reporting to DHS as required by law.
+- $9.\underline{149}.1$ Student behavioral records shall be accessible to the receiving professional educator. - 9.149.2 School officials shall set up procedures so that information about students with records of violence including weapon violations shall be available, in accordance with the law, to members who "need to know" as a result of an assignment to teach or supervise the student. - 9.149.3 Reports from county/state/city law enforcement/courts concerning student information that may inform professional educators about potential safety issues shall be shared on a need to know basis.
+The District shall maintain a system to distribute these alerts on an ongoing basis. - 9.150 The District shall provide a legal defense and indemnification to professional educators arising out of tort claims for any alleged act or omission occurring in the performance of the professional educator's duty in accordance with, but subject to, the limitations provided in ORS 30.285 and 30.287.
+Professional educators shall cooperate with the Board and counsel in connection therewith as provided in ORS 30.287(2).